mayconfmelo/min-manual/docs/manual.typ

   "model:", "string",
 )[
   A string containing a regex pattern, used to capture and extract the code structure; by default, captures the Typst function structure.
+The string can have a special `<name>` pattern that will be replaced by the `#extract(name)` argument to get the structure name.
 ]

 #arg(